 The OCMS as an organization does not purchase minerals, gems, jewelry, lapidary arts or collections.

-Q. Can I make a donation of minerals, gems, jewelry, books, lapidary arts, etc. to the OCMS?
+Q. Can I make a donation of money, minerals, gems, jewelry, books, lapidary arts, etc. to the OCMS?

 Q. Can the OCMS help me sell my collection?